rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 ## Play Campaign
 Each GM uses their own play campaigns.
-A play campaign has to be created by a someone with a roll20 account and a Pro Subscription.
-The same script as in the Characterhub can be used here.
+A play campaign has to be created by a someone with a roll20 account and a Pro Subscription to enable importing.
+The same script as in the Characterhub can be used here, but a GM can also choose to assign characters manually to players.

 ## Play Campaign script - assigning imported characters

 Every time a character is added or a player comes online, the script checks whether there are characters with an attribute **ffwplayerid** that are not assigned to the player with the registered roll20 account id.
 If so, the character is assigned to that player.

 ## Transporting characters with the Charactervault

 It is perfectly doable to transport characters from the hub to a play game manually, but thanks to the right setup i normally perform this at the start of the session.
 With all players in a discord video channel watching life.

 To transport characters from the hub to a play game three [Google Chrome bookmarklets](booksmarks-ffw.html) have been created.
-Before each bookmarklet is described, please watch this [small video](roll20-character-transport.mp4)
+These bookmarklets ONLY work in Google Chrome.
+Before the workflow and each bookmarklet is described, please watch this [small video](roll20-character-transport.mp4).

+#### Transport characters - step 1 - select tokens

+In the characterhub the GM drops the tokens of the characters that will join the session on a private page.

+#### Transport characters - step 2 - transport characters from the hub into the vault

+Execute the bookmarklet **CharVault Import All Characters from this page** and all characters on the page are imported to the Character Vault.

+#### Transport characters - step 3 - transport character from the vault to the play game

+Open or Refresh the roll20 Character Vault page.
+In the dropdown box of the first character, select the play campaign.
+Execute the bookmarklet **CharVault Export All** and all characters in the Character Vault are exported to the play game.
+*Recently the Character Vault Page has been paginated.
+So there is now a limit to the number of characters in a party. *

+#### Transport characters - step 4 - go to the play campaign